Sharpe Ratio Formula

-The following resources are among the best (in my humble opinion) if you want to quickly learn more about Professor Sharpe and his works:
+The following resources are among the best if you want to quickly learn more about Professor Sharpe and his works:

 Personal page of William F. Sharpe on Stanford University website.
 This page contains links to various papers, lecture videos and audios, and other resources by Professor Sharpe:

 Detailed bio with all positions, awards, publications, and courses: